jrorrison/crawler/README.md

 A simple web crawler written in JavaScript (Node.js)

-The crawler will visit all pages within a given domain and compile a list of links External pages will not be visited but will be logged in the output.
+The crawler will visit all pages within a given domain and compile a list of links.

+External pages will not be visited but will be logged in the output.

 The crawler will generate a basic xml file with links to internal, external and image resources that were found.